recferret-bit/flutter-build-container/README.md

 # flutter-build-container

-Docker-based CI/CD build container for **Survival Syndicate** Flutter projects.
+Docker-based CI/CD build container for Flutter projects.
 Provides a reproducible environment with the Flutter SDK, Dart analysis tools, and test runners for use in cloud CI/CD pipelines.

 ## What's Inside